01 of 10

 The Constant Attention

-Although all the additional attention is harmless -- expect people wanting to take photos with you or to swap Facebook -- always being in the spotlight does begin to wear on nerves.
+All the additional attention is harmless -- expect people wanting to take photos with you or to swap Facebook -- but always being in the spotlight does begin to wear on nerves.
 Escaping the cities and going further afield to remote areas often only makes the situation worse.Continue to 9 of 10 below.

 09 of 10